 Finding the Best Places to Retire Since 2006!

 Riverboat crewmen, shrimpers and Civil War blockade runners have all left their mark on this fishing village over the years, and the town still reaches out to Intracoastal Waterway boatmen with its tall Pilots River Tower.
 The air smells like salt, the waterfront dock is worn and seagulls fly over head.
-The charming downtown boasts colorful storefronts and painted benches, but Southport is not a fancy, resort-like beach community (at least not yet).
+The charming downtown boasts colorful storefronts and painted benches, but Southport is not a fancy, resort-like community (at least not yet).
 It is a working town and always has been, although these days more people manage shops than manage fishing boats.
 Several marinas offer everything from deli sandwiches to laundry services.
+Oak Island oceanfront beaches are about 12 miles away.

 Tourists swell the population every summer.
 In fact, nearly 60,000 vacationers come during 4th of July just to watch the fireworks over the water.
 Golf courses have popped up in recent years, and a large gated community, St. James Plantation, just outside of town, has brought in a lot of new residents.